andrea137/interviews-back-end-assignment/readme.md

     npx prisma studio

-- To refresh the dev-db
+- Before the first run or to refresh the dev-db

     yarn db:dev:restart